Transforming Antitrust Enforcement: How AAG Kanter is Protecting Competition Across the Economy

 • Sued to break up Google’s monopoly over online advertising, requesting that the court order Google to separately divest its various online ad businesses, to protect advertisers, online publishers, and consumers from Google’s monopoly.

-• Sued to stop an industry-wide price fixing scheme enabled by agricultural data firm Agri Stats, which operates a data service allowing dominant meat processors like Tyson Foods and Cargill to collude to sidestep competition and keep prices high.
+• Sued to stop an industry-wide price fixing scheme by meat processors enabled by agricultural data firm Agri Stats, which operates a data service allowing dominant processors like Tyson Foods and Cargill to collude to sidestep competition and keep prices high.

 • Launched a monopolization investigationinto the managed-care industry, which includes healthcare giants UnitedHealth and CVS Health, owner of Aetna.